-Attending one of these review sessions will almost certainly improve your performance on the final.
+Attending one of the Q&A review sessions will almost certainly improve your performance on the final.
 The more reviewing you have done in advance, the more helpful it will be.
-You are welcome to attend more than one review if you wish.
+You are welcome to attend both reviews if you like.